 What You Do Matters: Lessons from the Holocaust

-As one of the leaders who participated in the 2006 trip, Sheila Polk, Yavapai County Attorney, quickly recognized the value the program could have for judges, prosecutors, and sworn law enforcement officers in Arizona.
+As one of the leaders who participated in the 2006 trip, Sheila Polk, Yavapai County Attorney at the time, quickly recognized the value the program could have for judges, prosecutors, and sworn law enforcement officers in Arizona.
 Knowing it would be impractical to send the state’s 800 judges, 1,00 prosecutors, and 15,000 sworn officers to Washington, D.C., Polk set out to reproduce the programming in Arizona.
-Over the past nine years, Polk has collaborated with the USHMM, the Jewish Foundation, the law enforcement agencies of Yavapai County, the City of Cottonwood, the Arizona Peace Officer Standards and Training Board (AZPOST), and Arizona Prosecuting Attorneys’ Advisory Council (APAAC) to accomplish the following:
+Over the past twelve years, Polk and many law enforcement volunteers have collaborated with the USHMM, the Jewish Foundation, numerous law enforcement agencies throughout Arizona, the Arizona Peace Officer Standards and Training Board (AZPOST), and Arizona Prosecuting Attorneys’ Advisory Council (APAAC) to accomplish the following:

 • In 2007, the staff of the USHMM traveled to Tucson to present the course to those attending the Arizona Prosecutors Annual Summer Conference.